k8gb-io/k8gb/CONTRIBUTING.md

 make deploy-test-apps
 ```

-It will configure `podinfo` to expose geo tag as part of http response.
+It will configure `podinfo` to expose geotag as part of an HTTP response.

 To test and/or demonstrate continuous query to GSLB enabled endpoint execute